WinDurango/WinDurango/README.md

 ### Installation

-1. Get WinDurango Dll's from `build/bin/Debug`
+1. Get WinDurango Dll's from [Github Actions](https://github.com/WinDurango/WinDurango/actions)
 2. Copy the Dll's into the Mount Dir in your Game
 3. Enable Developer Mode
 3. Install the Game (open powershell in the folder that contains `AppxManifest.xml`)